0

 An Eligible Governmental Entity Agreement (EGE Agreement Form) with SIPA is for the purpose of defining circumstances and responsibilities for e-Government services.
 All agreements, project requests, and work orders are at the discretion of the governmental entity.
 The EGE agreement is to ensure your organization is legally recognized as a state or local government, special district, public K-12, university or college institution in Colorado and lays the foundation for future projects with the Portal at the discretion of your entity.

-Do I need one?
 It is required to have an executed EGE on file before a micro-grant application is accepted.

-Do I already have one?
 If you would like to see if you already have an EGE on file, send an email to sipa@cosipa.gov.

 What if my EGE (government) is unsure whether it can receive the funds?